 - Henry VIII, his wives, his problems, the ‘Break from Rome’ and the Dissolution of the monasteries

-- ‘The Mid-Tudor Crisis’: Edward and Mary
+- ‘The Mid-Tudor Crisis’: Edward VI

 - Elizabeth I: does she deserve to be remembered as ‘Good Queen Bess?’
 Content includes: Elizabethan society and diversity, Elizabethan culture, The Religious Settlement, The Spanish Armada, the role of Cecil and Walsingham